Therapy Bucharest: How therapy can help you if you are an expat in Bucharest

 - Inner child work (Transactional Analysis)

-What to expect from our sessions?
+What to expect from our therapy sessions in English?

 What you should expect in our sessions is that we will work together to help you understand your thoughts, feelings and behaviors.
 I will also provide you with tools and resources that you can use to help you in your everyday life.
 We will work together to create a plan that is tailored specifically for you and your needs.